Tochemey/gokv/README.md

 ## Features

+- Go-KV uses the push-pull anti-entropy method to replicate nodes' state across the cluster.
+This approach makes Go-KV eventually consistent.
+  One can set the [`stateSyncInterval`](./cluster/config.go) value to low for frequent state synchronisation at a network cost.
 - Discovery API to implement custom nodes discovery provider.
 See: [Discovery API](./discovery/provider.go)
 - Comes bundled with some discovery providers that can help you hit the ground running:
     - [kubernetes](https://kubernetes.io/docs/home/) [api integration](./discovery/kubernetes) is fully functional